-Sleep Specialties at Wise Regional Health System may be able to help you answer that question.
+The Sleep Wellness Center at Wise Regional Health System may be able to help you answer that question.
 We can help diagnose a wide variety of sleep disorders, helping you get the sleep you need to lead a healthy, productive life.

 What is a Sleep Disorder?

 A sleep disorder is a medical condition that affects sleep patterns and can interfere with normal physical, mental and emotional functioning.
 Some of the more common sleep disorders are: